 new Function(), New Threat: Inside a Live DPRK Developer-Targeting Campaign | Intercept Cell

-We acquired live malware source code from a DPRK-linked campaign targeting software developers through trojanized Next.js repositories disguised as job interview coding assessments.
+We acquired live malware source code from a DPRK-linked campaign targeting software developers through trojanized Next.js coding assessments, then registered a fake agent with the live C2 and captured the full Stage 2 tasking payload on delivery.
+We deobfuscated it.
 Two C2 servers remain operational.
-The remote code execution mechanism hides in plain sight: new Function(\